top of page

 Jooyoung Roh

 Jooyoung obtained his Masters degree in Chemistry at the University of Melbourne under the supervision of A/Prof. Georgina Such.
 His research was focused on the development of pH-responsive nanocarriers for effective drug delivery - enhancing endosomal escape efficacy by the incorporation of guanidine.
-He joined the Boyer Lab as a PhD candidate to mainly focus on studying the mechanical properties of 3D printed materials involving different types and lengths of block-copolymers (BCPs).
+He joined the Boyer Lab as a PhD candidate to mainly focus on studying the antibacterial efficacy of antimicrobial polymers (AMPs) in collaboration with the CODELab lead by Dr. Priyank Kumar by employing machine-learning methods.

 Email: j.roh@unsw.edu.au